 Patient Population Under Consideration

-This recommendation applies to adults older than age 65 years.
+This recommendation applies to asymptomatic adults age 50 years and older.

 Suggestions for Practice Regarding the I Statement